 Prozac is also commonly used off-label to treat the following conditions:

 - Borderline Personality Disorder (BPD)

 What Does Prozac Feel Like When It Starts Working?

 It is also known to stimulate neurons in the hippocampus, a region of the brain that aids in memory formation.
-Patients using Prozac may feel both physical and mental improvements, such as an improved mood, more energy, better sleep and food patterns, and a resurgence of interest in previously loved hobbies.
+Patients using Prozac may feel both physical and mental improvements, such as an improved mood, more energy, better sleep and eating patterns, and a resurgence of interest in previously loved hobbies.

 How Long Does It Take for Prozac to Work?

 It takes time for Prozac to modify serotonin levels in the brain as well as lessen depressive symptoms.
 While a lot of patients anticipate a quick improvement in their mental state, this medicine is a long-term drug that requires some time, 4-6 weeks in most cases, to reach its full effect.

 Sometimes in as little as one to two weeks, Prozac starts to ease the physical signs of depression including erratic sleep, appetite, or activity levels.

 The patient’s age, medical history, and the ailment being treated are critical factors considered for the optimal dosage.
 The standard oral dose for depression in adults is between 10-20 milligrams (mg) taken in the morning once a day.
 The dosage may increase if symptoms do not go away after a few weeks.
 The maintenance dose is between 20 and 60 mg per day, whereas the daily maximum dose is 80 mg.
 Prozac is also available as a 90 mg delayed-release oral capsule taken once a week by an adult for depression.